Brlom/my-nc-knews/README.md

 For Mac users, please follow the installation instructions on the [official postgreSQL](https://www.postgresql.org/download/) webpage.

-To create the database use the following command: `createdb test_NC_Knews` and `createdb NC_Knews` to create the test database and the database respectively.
+To create and seed the database run `npm run seed`.
+This will create both the production and test databases.

 ### Installing